 The Gifted and Talented program is provided for students from kindergarten through twelfth grade who excel in a specific academic field (language arts and social studies, math and science, and/or creative and productive thinking).
-In order to prepare students for real world experiences and to promote achievement and self-esteem, gifted students are placed in heterogeneous classroom settings and provided with opportunities to work in homogeneous arrangements with other gifted students.
-High school students have an option to take Pre-Advanced Placement and Advanced Placement courses to count for their Gifted and Talented participation.
+In order to prepare students for real world experiences and to promote achievement and self-esteem, gifted students at the elementary level are placed in heterogeneous classroom settings and provided with opportunities to work in homogeneous arrangements with other gifted students.
+At the secondary level, students have an option to take Honors, Pre-Advanced Placement and Advanced Placement courses to count for their Gifted and Talented participation.

-The program is designed to develop and expand problem-solving and critical thinking skills, provide creative outlets for expression, excite curiosity in the quest for knowledge stimulating a life long desire for learning, develop and expand confidence in one's own abilities and the abilities of others to face personal and social problems as a team and individually, and develop the student's understanding of the significance of a continually expanding knowledge base.
+The program is designed to develop and expand problem-solving and critical thinking skills, provide creative outlets for expression, and excite curiosity in the quest for knowledge while stimulating a life long desire for learning.
 A differentiated curriculum inclusive of the Texas Essential Knowledge and Skills allows for a variety of learning opportunities leading toward the development of advanced level products and performances.

-Parents or students may appeal any final decision of the selection committee regarding selection for or removal from the program.
+Parents or students may appeal any final decision of the selection committee regarding selection for, or removal, from the program.
 Appeals are first made to the campus selection committee.
-Subsequent appeals are made to the Directors of Instruction at Central Administration.
+Subsequent appeals are made to the Director of Curriculum & Instruction at JISD Central Office.